 *TreadmillReviewGuru helps consumers find the best home fitness products.
 When you buy a product we recommend, we may earn a commission.

-In 2022, the Commercial 1750 from NordicTrack received a new, sleek design and some nice upgrades.
+The Commercial 1750 from NordicTrack has a sleek design and some nice upgrades.
 We’re happy to say that the 1750 continues to perform really well, and these upgraded features are welcomed by our team.
 The 14” touchscreen really enhances your overall experience on this hearty treadmill because it has a crisp display and it’s adjustable.
 The screen displays iFit content with a subscription so you can access thousands of workout classes.
 You’ll get even more out of iFit with the pivoting screen so you can take classes off the treadmill, too.

-Our review of the NordicTrack Commercial 1750 treadmill will walk you through all of the new updates for 2022.
+Our review of the NordicTrack Commercial 1750 treadmill will walk you through all of the new updates.

 It comes with a 12 mph max speed, as well as an incline and decline function.
 You’ll get a lot of use out of this treadmill with its large 22” x 60” running surface and 3.5 CHP motor.
 Walkers, joggers, runners, and athletes of all levels are able to use and enjoy the NordicTrack 1750 Treadmill.
 In this review, I’ll give an in-depth look at the NordicTrack Commercial 1750 and let you know how it performed for us.